cyberwombat/serverless-appsync-offline/README.md

 - Start DynamoDB Local with all the parameters supported (e.g port, inMemory, sharedDb)
 - Table Creation for DynamoDB Local

+If you have a local Elasticsearch instance running you can override the ES endpoint defined in sources with your local intance URI.

 ## Install Plugin

 Not on npm for now but you can pull from repo.